pqaidevteam/pqai-index/README.md

 | ------ | --------- | --------------------------------------------- |
 | `GET`  | `/search` | Search for similar items using a query vector |

+## How to run?

+### From command line

+1. Clone this repository
+1. Create a `.env` file using `/env` template and set environment variable values
+1. Create a virtual environment and install dependencies: `pip install -r requirements.txt`
+1. Run the service: `python3 main.py`

+### As docker container

+1. Install Docker in your system.
+2. Clone this repository
+3. Create a `.env` file using `/env` template and set environment variable values
+5. Then run the command: `sudo docker compose up`

 ## License

 The project is open-source under the MIT license.